-- Sift plaster into water slowly.
+- Sift plaster into the water slowly.
 Do not dump plaster in.

-- Allow plaster to soak 1-2 minutes before you begin stirring it.
+- Allow the plaster to soak for one to two minutes before you begin stirring it.
 Use your hand to stir it gently (don't create air bubbles) and break up any lumps.

 - Pour the plaster into the wedging table slowly and carefully.
 Tap the table to release any air bubbles.

-- To remove the pour marks, smooth out the surface using a length of wood or other straight edge.
+- To remove the pour marks, smooth out the surface using a length of wood or another straight edge.

 - Dry the plaster slowly and as evenly as possible.
 For such a large volume, drying time can be two weeks or more.